niemopen/niem-naming-design-rules/ndr-feedback.md

 ## 14. Rules for NIEM messages in JSON

 - [ ] How is this different from 11.2 "Rules for JSON messages"?

+## Appendix D

+- [ ] Markdown lint is complaining about the trailing space in the link text following each rule title.  e.g., [Rule #: Rule title ]() - *space between "title" and closing square bracket*